wang0857/search-locations/README.md

 1. Download or clone the repository.
 2. Replace `${this.myApiKey}` with the API Key.
 The API Key will be provided seperately by request, or you can apply a free one through [Google Console Platform](https://console.cloud.google.com/)
-3. Open the terminal and type `npm run dev`.
+3. Open the terminal and type `npm install`.
+4. In the terminal, type `npm run dev`
-4. Click on the localhost link shown in the terminal.
+5. Click on the localhost link shown in the terminal, and you're good to go.

 ## Completed Tasks